 - Our Lawyer Referral & Mediation Service helps you market your practice and reach out to potential clients.
 Over 5,000 referrals are made to member attorneys each year.
 Our Referral Service is also approved by the ABA.
-Members received a discount on this service.
+Members receive a discount on this service.

 - Meeting rooms at the Bar Center for depositions.
 Call 630-653-7779 for availability and rental information.

-- The lawyers-only William E. Hooper Attorney Resource Center on the 3rd floor of the Judicial Center with WiFi access, wireless printer, coatroom and free coffee.
+- The lawyers-only William E. Hooper Attorney Resource Center on the 3rd floor of the Judicial Center with WiFi access, printer, coatroom and free coffee.

 Our Purposes and Duties:

 - To promote justice and uphold the Constitution of the United States of America and the State of Illinois;

 - To foster the highest ethics, integrity and honor of the legal profession;

 - To provide education and professional support to its Members;